chip-js/fragments-js/README.md

-Chip Binding
+Fragments
 ============

-Chip Binding is a small JavaScript data-binding library that provides data-binding to HTML like Angular.js and Ember.js.
+Fragments is an ultra-fast templating and data-binding library for front-end JavaScript applications.